m31415/EichenCredit/README.md

 <b>Rules</b> :
 1. A result/next_task edge has always a counter condition edge (see example graph)
-2. If a task has result edges it can not have next_task edges
+2. If a task has result edges it can not have next_task edges vice versa

 Example:
 ```